utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 ## Add GitHub as a remote

-Head over to [GitHub](https://github.com/new) and create a new repository.
+Head to [GitHub](https://github.com/new) and create a new repository.
-Give this repository a descriptive name of your project.
+Give this repository a descriptive name for your project.

 ![GitHub create new repo](https://cdn.hashnode.com/res/hashnode/image/upload/v1635140706164/ql8FvPeN7.png)

 Once that's done, you enter the empty repo on GitHub.
-It has all the information we need, as we will be following the second paragraph of example code.
+It has all the information we need, as we will be following the second paragraph of the example code.

 ![GitHub empty repo description](https://cdn.hashnode.com/res/hashnode/image/upload/v1635140780469/XtUegZPbD.png)